Review conflicts detected during a refresh

 To review the changes made to items that you had modified, follow these steps:

-- For each item, identify the properties and relationships that were changed.
-Within each row in the outermost table, a nested Change Details table contains a row for each property and relationship that changed.
-For example, the Property column of the Change Details table might tell you that the Scheduled Staff of an activity was changed.
+- For each item, identify the relationships and properties that the Refresh function has changed in your image.
+Within each row in the outermost table, a nested Change Details table (2) contains a row for each relationship and property value that the Refresh function applied in your image.
+For example, the Change Details table might contain a row (3) that tells you that the Scheduled Staff of an activity was changed.
+The relationship or property that changed is displayed in the Property column (4) of the Change Details table.